rajarshidattapy/federa/README.md

 a centralized GPU cluster, Federa brings training to where the data lives and only ever exchanges privacy-preserving model updates.

-Federa is the full Python/PyTorch rewrite of this project's original TypeScript/browser prototype, [flockML](./legacy).
-Where flockML hand-rolled matrix math and backpropagation for one fixed feed-forward network, Federa is built on `torch.nn.Module`, autograd, and `torch.optim`, so it works with *any* model architecture, and drives a real asyncio/FastAPI websocket server instead of an in-memory mock. `legacy/` keeps the original TypeScript source for reference.

 ---

 ## Inspiration